askmike/gekko/docs/commandline/plugins.md

 - How much spread is there normally on this market?
 - How thick is the top of the book normally?
-- How volatile is this market (the more volatility the bigger the change you will not get the price you expected)?
+- How volatile is this market (the more volatility the bigger the chance you will not get the price you expected)?

 The output will be something like: